Soldiers hailed as heroes for tackling armed assailant at Georgia Army base

 Radford worked as a supply sergeant assigned to the 703rd Brigade Support Battalion of the 3rd Infantry's 2nd Armored Brigade at Fort Stewart, the largest U.S. Army post east of the Mississippi River, and home to thousands of soldiers.

+Authorities have not determined what prompted the violence.
 The battalion's commander, Lt.
-Col. Mike Sanford, said Thursday he's unaware of any problems with Radford or arguments that preceded the shootings.
+Col. Mike Sanford, said Thursday that he's unaware of any problems with Radford or arguments that preceded the shootings.

 Soldier followed the sound of a shot and a shell casing to one victim